 If you have a comfortable relationship between you and your neighbours, friends, or relatives, you can ask any of them to frequently pass by and check on the status of your home.
 They can be the first line of assistance in case of anything unusual.
 Concerning this, always be readily available to return the favour while they are away.

 Unkempt lawns, filled to the brim mailboxes, and unlit nights are just examples of ideal broadcasting of absence.
 According to various statistics, a majority of burglaries are conducted by burglars nearby.
 Publicising your absenteeism is therefore likely to attract thieves to your premises.

 Some of the measures you can take to fake the absence of people at home include; hiring someone to mow your lawns or a company to shovel ice if its winter.
 Installing timers to switch your lights and if possible other devices such as electronics to stimulate a human presence.
 Attending to your mailbox or stopping mail delivery for some time, and much more.

-Despite not guarantee 100% safety, well-trained dogs are great for guarding your home, especially while away on a short vacation.
+Despite not guaranteeing 100% safety, well-trained dogs are great for guarding your home, especially while away on a short vacation.
 An edified dog, if sufficiently provided with basic needs such as food, shelter, and sanitary provisions to sustain it throughout the period you will be away can provide adequate security.
 Consequently, such a dog can deter thieves from breaking into your home or even alert your neighbours of anomalies.

-Activate and advertise your security systems incase you have any installed
+- Activate and advertise your security systems in case you have any installed

 If you have various security gadgets such as motion detectors, alarms, and CCTV cameras installed within your premises, ensure they are functional before you leave.
 Additionally, alert your security company to be extra responsive to signals from any of the devices.
 This can be coupled up with warning signs such as ‘AREA UNDER 24 HOURS SURVEILLANCE’ to scare away potential thieves.